llafuente/language-spec/spec/language/functions.md

 *Semantics*

-A defer statement defers the execution of a function call until the surrounding [function-exits](#function-exit).
+A defer statement pushes the expression execution to the end of the surrounding function ([function-exits](#function-exit)).

 *Constraints*